chrultrabook/docs/src/docs/faq.md

 # FAQ

 ::: tip
-Please read this page before asking a question on [the forum](https://forum.chrultrabook.com/).
+Please read this page before asking for hel.
 Your help request will be pointed to the docs otherwise.
 :::

 ## General questions